Powerlearnproject/se-assignment-day-2-git-and-github-Mark-Tevin/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15770791&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that is meant to track chnages to files over time and allows multiple users/developers to collaborate on a project and manage its different versions.
+It also enables developers to revert to previous versions, track the history of changes, and also avoid conflicts when more than one person works on the same files

+Github is popular because it is built around git, a distributed version control system.
+Github provides a user0friendly interface for git allowing developers to; collaborate easily on projects, review and merge code changes, Host projects in the cloud and use features like issues and project pull requests.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?